lesik248/lesik248/README.md

 Currently i study computer science at BSU and work in a blockchain startup.

-You can check my [CV](https://github.com/lesik248/lesik248/blob/main/CV.pdf)
+You can check out my [CV](https://github.com/lesik248/lesik248/blob/main/CV.pdf).

 ## 🔭 Projects